Skip to content

 Welcome to our “Movement”

-Hello Readers, soon to be “Writers-in-Movement” Welcome to my blog-style home for ideas (related to writing, rhetoric, speaking, listening, and more) that I know will piss off some people and please others to their soul.
-I’m starting a movement: “Not PC, GC.”
-That is, I want to put a dent in language-harming “political correctness” (PC),…
+Hello Readers, soon to be “Writers-in-Movement” Welcome to my home for ideas (related to writing, rhetoric, speaking, listening, and more) that may challenge some people and please others to the soul.
+You are cordially invited to participate in a *movement* of writing authenticity.
+Please understand that I present, throughout this site, a very specific and language-focused…

 Read More “Welcome to our “Movement”” »